Excluding cosmetic surgeries on hyperbolic 3-manifolds: Common fillings of different parent manifolds

 Since every hyperbolic Dehn filling of $N$ has volume strictly less than $2V_3$, it follows that $Q$ and $R$ do not arise as fillings of the figure-8 knot. \end{proof}

-\begin{theorem} Consider the 1267 hyperbolic knot complements that can be triangulated with fewer than 10 tetrahedra.
-Assuming that SnapPy computes their systoles to within 1\% accuracy, the following hold.
-There are exactly 61 knots in the set that are distinct from the figure-8 knot and share a common nontrivial Dehn surgery with the figure-8 knot complement.
+\begin{theorem} Among the 1267 hyperbolic knot complements that can be triangulated with fewer than 10 tetrahedra, there are exactly 61 knots in the set that are distinct from the figure-8 knot and share a common nontrivial Dehn surgery with the figure-8 knot complement.
 Exactly one of these knots (namely, the $5_2$ knot) shares more than one nontrivial Dehn surgery with the figure-8 knot. \end{theorem}

 \begin{proof} This is identical to the proof of \refthm{CommonFillingLowCrossing}.
 The program successfully handles all fillings of every $K$ in the set, apart from the closed manifolds $Q$ and $R$ whose volume is identical to that of the figure--$8$ knot complement.
 As above, \refprop{VolumeV3} shows that these manifolds cannot arise as Dehn fillings of the figure--$8$ knot complement. \end{proof}